A typically adventurous Brazilian full-back...

 He played in both legs of the Copa Libertadores final - the first in central-midfield and the second at right-back - and scored the winning goal in the 2-1 win over Penarol that saw them lift the most coveted trophy in South American football.

-Danilo's first season at City saw him make 38 appearances and win a place in Brazil's World Cup squad before injury curtailed his tournament midway through.
+Danilo's first season at City saw him make 38 appearances, win the Premier League and carabao Cup as well as a place in Brazil's World Cup squad before injury curtailed his tournament midway through.